G-constant-roll inflation: Conclusion

-In the second case, we have considered the specific situation in which $\nu=0$ and $n=1$ and then the function $G(\varphi,\chi)$ is defined as $G(\varphi,\chi)=g_0\chi$, which $g_0$ a new constant.
-In this case we have analyzed two situation in which the integration constants are $C_1C_2<0$ and $C_1C_2>0$.
-In the case in which the multiplication $C_1C_2<0$ (solution I), we have found that the solution for the scale factor shows a non inflationary behaviours ($\ddot{a}<0$) and then the model does not work to describe an inflationary epoch.
-In the situation in which $C_1C_2>0$ (solution II), we have obtained the reconstruction of the effective potential $V(\varphi)$ together with the Hubble parameter and also we have shown that in this case the scale factor presents an accelerated expansion ($\ddot{a}>0$).
-In the context of the cosmological perturbation, we have found the spectrum $\mathcal{P}_{\mathcal{S}}$, the index $n_s$ and the ratio $r$ as a function of the number $N$.
-As before considering the Planck results together with the number of $e-$folds $N=60$, we have obtained the constraints on the parameter-space for the solution II ($C_1C_2>0$).
-In this form, we have found that the energy scale $M$ and the parameter $\beta$ are the same order ($M\sim\beta\sim{\mathcal{O}}(10^{-4})$ ) and these parameters change in a narrow range.
-However, for the parameter $g_0$ associated to the function $G(\varphi,\chi)$, we have obtained only a lower bound given by $g_0>470902\sim{\mathcal{O}}(10^{6}). $
+In the second case in which the function $G(\varphi,\chi)\propto\varphi^\nu\,\chi^n$, we have considered the specific situation in which $\nu=0$ and $n=1/2$ and then the function $G(\varphi,\chi)$ is defined as $G(\varphi,\chi)=g_0\sqrt{\chi}$, which $g_0$ a new constant.
+In this case, we have analyzed two situations in which the integration constant is positive $C_1>$ and when $C_1<0$, together with a specific range associated with the parameter $\alpha$ (or equivalently $\beta$).
+In the situation in which the integration constant $C_1>0$ and the range for $-6<\alpha<-3$ (solution 1), we have obtained the reconstruction of the effective potential $V(\varphi)$ together with the Hubble parameter and also we have shown that in this case the scale factor presents an accelerated expansion ($\ddot{a}>0$).
+In the context of the cosmological perturbations, we have found the spectrum $\mathcal{P}_{\mathcal{S}}$, the index $n_s$ and the ratio $r$ as a function of the number $N$.
+As before, by considering the Planck data together with the number of $e-$folds $N=60$ and assuming the range for $\beta$ given by $3>\beta>0$, we have obtained the constraints on the parameter-space for our model (solution 1).
+In this form, we have found that the range for the energy scale $M$ as well for the parameter $g_0$ are; $10^{-5}>M>10^{-6}$ and $10^{6}>g_0>10^{5}$ for $3>\beta>0$.
+From these values, we have determined that the tensor to scalar ratio, is very small and then the coupling $G(\varphi,\chi)\propto \sqrt{\chi}$ predicts a ratio $r\sim 0$.
+In the case in which the integration constant $C_1<0$ and $\alpha>-3$ or $\alpha<-6$ (solution 2), we have found that the solution for the scale factor shows a non inflationary behaviours ($\ddot{a}<0$) and then the model does not work to describe an inflationary epoch.